 News Trump Tower fatal fire was an accident: FDNY Overloaded power strips caused the blaze that killed a 67-year-old art dealer, officials said.
 The cause of the fatal Trump Tower fire on April 7 was deemed an accident, according to the FDNY, caused by overloaded power strips.
 Photo Credit: Marisol Diaz-Gordon By Alison Fox email@example.com @AlisonFox Updated April 16, 2018 4:15 PM Print Share fbShare Tweet Email The fire at Trump Tower that killed a 67-year-old art dealer was accidental and caused by overloaded power strips, the FDNY confirmed on Monday.
 The 4-alarm blaze broke out in a 50th floor apartment on April 7, creating a harrowing scene of smoke billowing out from the president’s New York residence.
 Todd Brassner, a longtime resident of the building and well-respected art dealer, died of smoke inhalation.
 There were no smoke detectors in the apartment, according to the FDNY.
 According to the Department of Buildings, apartment owners in older buildings like Trump Tower are responsible for ensuring that smoke alarms are working.
 The floor also didn’t have a sprinkler system, and was not required to.
 New York City requires sprinklers in residential buildings with at least four units constructed after 1999 — or buildings with three or more units if they were built in or after 2008, according to the Department of Buildings.
 Construction on Trump Tower was finished in 1983, according to The Trump Organization.
 The building, which houses the president’s primary, private residence on the top three floors and offices on some of the lower floors, must install sprinklers in all commercial spaces by July 1, 2019, according to the city Department of Buildings.
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.